 Longevity of partnerships continued to be the dominant theme in 2023, with Singapore Airlines once again increasing their sponsorship post-COVID and returning to 'Grand Allegro' partner status, helping WAB to fly in artists and creatives from around the world.
-Likewise, the City of Perth increased grant funding in 2023 to help sustain key access and inclusion initiatives like WAB's Community Dress Rehearsals, as well as our touring production of Peter and the Wolf, were also generously supported by Minderoo Foundation.
+Likewise, the City of Perth increased grant funding in 2023 to help sustain key access and inclusion initiatives like WAB's Community Dress Rehearsals and Schools Matinees.